DBV Technologies to Report Third Quarter 2022 Financial Results and Provide a Business Update

 About DBV Technologies

 DBV Technologies is developing Viaskin™, an investigational proprietary technology platform with broad potential applications in immunotherapy.
-Viaskin is based on epicutaneous immunotherapy, or EPIT™, and is DBV Technologies’ method of delivering biologically active compounds to the immune system through intact skin.
+Viaskin is based on epicutaneous immunotherapy, or EPIT™, and is DBV Technologies' method of delivering biologically active compounds to the immune system through intact skin.
 With this new class of non-invasive product candidates, the Company is dedicated to safely transforming the care of food allergic patients.
-DBV Technologies’ food allergies programs include ongoing clinical trials of Viaskin Peanut.
+DBV Technologies' food allergies programs include ongoing clinical trials of Viaskin Peanut.
 DBV Technologies has global headquarters in Montrouge, France, and North American operations in Basking Ridge, NJ.
-The Company’s ordinary shares are traded on segment B of Euronext Paris (Ticker: DBV, ISIN code: FR0010417345), and the Company’s ADSs (each representing one-half of one ordinary share) are traded on the Nasdaq Global Select Market (Ticker: DBVT).
+The Company's ordinary shares are traded on segment B of Euronext Paris DBVFR, and the Company's ADSs (each representing one-half of one ordinary share) are traded on the Nasdaq Global Select Market DBVT.

 Investor Contact